-The principal criterion for a successful grant application is a persuasive explanation of how the grant will help to motivate students, especially those who are disadvantaged, to prepare for and graduate from college.
+The principal criterion for a successful grant application is to show how the grant will be of direct help to students who want to prepare for and succeed in college studies.

 Organizations applying for grants from the Chapman Foundation must use the Foundation's Grant Application Form.
 The common denominator in all grants is that they are intended to help motivated students gain the skills needed for successful completion of college

 General Information About the Application Processes and Requirements Organizations applying for grants from the Chapman Foundation must use the Foundation's Grant Application Form.
 The common denominator in all grants is that they are intended to help motivated students living on the Monterey Peninsula gain the skills needed for successful completion of college DEADLINES Applications must be postmarked or delivered to the Foundation by March 1 of each year.
 Electronic submissions by the deadline will be accepted.
 Occasionally, the Foundation will consider funding for an organization outside of the grant cycle, as a lower priority.This depends on the availability of funds, and the merit of the application.
 This practice is not encouraged since available funds are usually allocated during the annual approval process.
 Notification of approval or rejection is usually provided in early May.
 Funding of grants is usually available after July 1, with proof that matching conditions have been met.
 EVALUATION OF GRANTS RECEIVED Upon accepting a grant, grantees agree to submit two reports:

 A Mid Year Update due February 1